rose-collectionservices/collection-services-manual/01-DOCUMENTATION POLICY AND USING GITHUB/readme.md

 * [1.4 Markdown Cheat Sheet for GitHub](#14-markdown-cheat-sheet-for-github)

 ## 1.1 Rose Library Collection Services Documentation Policy
+Documentation policy approved by the Collection Services Documentation Task Force in May 2025.

 ### Purpose
 This policy outlines the high-level principles and requirements governing the management of Rose Library’s collection services documentation.
 Detailed guidelines related to platforms and procedures follow the formal policy.